-- (1) Percentages are based on 42,857,260 shares of common stock outstanding as of September 5, 2022.
-Lind Global Fund II LP may not convert or exercise any portion of the Note or the Warrant, respectively, to the extent such conversion or exercise would cause Lind Global Fund II LP, together with its affiliates, to beneficially own a number of shares of common stock which would exceed 4.99% of our then outstanding common stock to the extent Lind Global Fund II LP, together with its affiliates, beneficially owns in excess of 4.99% of shares of our then common stock at the time of such exercise or conversion). - (2) Assumes the Selling Stockholder has sold all of the shares of common stock beneficially owned by the Selling Stockholder, which may or may not occur. - (3) Beneficial ownership includes 5,083,190 shares of common stock issuable upon conversion of the Note and 1,739,190 shares of common stock issuable upon exercise of the Warrant (taking into account the 50% reduction of the number of shares issuable upon exercise of the Warrant upon this Registration Statement being declared effective).
-The securities are directly owned by Lind Global Fund II LP.
-Jeff Easton is the Managing Member of The Lind Partners, LLC, which is the Investment Manager of Lind Global Fund II LP, and in such capacity has the right to vote and dispose of the securities held by such entities.
+- (1) Percentages are based on 46,316,635 shares of common stock outstanding as of January 3, 2023.
+Lind Global may not convert or exercise any portion of the Note or the Warrant, respectively, to the extent such conversion or exercise would cause Lind Global, together with its affiliates, to beneficially own a number of shares of common stock which would exceed 4.99% of our then outstanding common stock (or 9.99% of our then outstanding common stock to the extent Lind Global Fund II LP, together with its affiliates, beneficially owns in excess of 4.99% of shares of our then common stock at the time of such exercise or conversion). - (2) Assumes the Selling Stockholder has sold all of the shares of common stock beneficially owned by the Selling Stockholder, which may or may not occur. - (3) Beneficial ownership includes 5,083,190 shares of common stock issuable upon conversion of the Note and 1,739,130 shares of common stock issuable upon exercise of the Warrant (taking into account the 50% reduction of the number of shares issuable upon exercise of the Warrant upon this Registration Statement being declared effective).
+The securities are directly owned by Lind Global.
+Jeff Easton is the Managing Member of The Lind Partners, LLC, which is the Investment Manager of Lind Global, and in such capacity has the right to vote and dispose of the securities held by such entities.
 Mr. Easton disclaims beneficial ownership over the securities listed except to the extent of his pecuniary interest therein.
-The address for Lind Global Fund II LP is 444 Madison Avenue, 41st Floor, New York, NY 10022.
+The address for Lind Global is 444 Madison Avenue, 41st Floor, New York, NY 10022. - (4) Beneficial ownership includes (i) 168,000 shares of common stock issuable upon exercise of the Compensation Warrants, and (ii) 38,312 shares of common stock issuable upon exercise of other warrants issued to The Benchmark Company, LLC, J. Richard Messina is the President of The Benchmark Company, LLC, and in such capacity has the right to vote and dispose of the securities held by such entity.
+The address for Benchmark is 150 East 58th Street, 17th Floor, New York, NY 10155.